 Olive oil is a staple in the anti-inflammatory Mediterranean diet.
-According to a 2011 study, olive oil contains several compounds with anti-inflammatory abilities.
+According to an older 2011 study, olive oil contains several compounds with anti-inflammatory abilities.
 One compound, a phenolic compound known as oleocanthal, was shown to have as potent anti-inflammatory abilities as ibuprofen.

 Other foods that contain quercetin are:

 Not only is it important to add foods that prevent inflammation to your diet, but you should also avoid inflammatory foods.

 Foods high in saturated fat and trans fats are linked to inflammation in the body.
 Some of these items are:

 - potato chips, crackers, and other processed snack foods

 - processed baked goods, such as cakes and cookies